Physics of Energy

 (click for larger image)

-8.21 — “The Physics of Energy” — will be offered for the second time in the Fall of 2009.
+8.21 — “The Physics of Energy” — has been offered each Fall semester since 2008.
+The course was developed by physics faculty members Robert L. Jaffe and Washington Taylor.
 The course is designed for MIT sophomores, juniors, and seniors who want to understand the fundamental laws and physical processes that govern the sources, extraction, transmission, storage, degradation, and end uses of energy.
 The course should be accessible to any MIT student who has completed the physics, math, and chemistry components of the GIR’s.

 8.21 is not aimed specifically at physics majors.
 It is designed for any MIT student, including, for example, an engineer, scientist, social scientist, or management, architecture or planning major, who wants to get a firm foundation in the physical principles that constrain the energy landscape.
 The course will enable students to approach energy issues in a sophisticated and scientific fashion, but without having to take advanced subjects in thermodynamics, quantum mechanics, or nuclear physics beforehand.
-Hence the prerequisites for 8.21 will be 8.01, 8.02, 18.01, 18.02, and 5.11x or 3.091 — nothing more.
+Hence the prerequisites for 8.21 are based on the General Institute Requirements: 8.01, 8.02, 18.01, 18.02, and 5.11x or 3.091 — nothing more.

 If you are thinking about taking 8.21, there are a few things you should know about the course...

-• 8.21 focuses on the fundamental physical principles underlying energy processes, and on application of these principles to practical calculations.
+• Although 8.21 provides a global perspective on energy systems, it is not a superficial survey course.
+8.21 focuses on the fundamental physical principles underlying energy processes, and on application of these principles to practical calculations.
 We emphasize quantitative analysis and introduce and apply many important analytical tools.
-8.21 is not intended to be a survey course.

-• 8.21 focuses on the physics.
-Tough political, economic, social, and ethical issues have to be resolved if the “energy crisis” is to be ameliorated.
+• 8.21 focuses on the science of energy.
+Tough political, economic, social, and ethical issues have to be resolved to provide the world with abundant energy from clean and sustainable sources.
 Although they are not discussed directly in 8.21, the course provides the scientific foundation for intelligent evaluation of those important considerations.

 • If you are interested in studying any particular energy technology in great depth, you want to take additional, more advanced subjects at MIT.
 Our hope is that 8.21 gives you enough background to approach those subjects with a broad and functional perspective on the physics of energy.

-Rather than follow the traditional Course VIII format of theory followed by application, we integrate fundamental physics with practical applications to energy systems of contemporary relevance throughout the semester.
+Rather than follow the traditional Course VIII format of theory followed by application, we integrate scientific theory with practical applications to energy systems of contemporary relevance throughout the semester.
 If you complete this subject you should be equipped with the technical tools and perspective to enable you to start to evaluate energy choices objectively and quantitatively both at a national policy and a personal level.

-You may have heard about courses on the “Physics of Energy” offered at other universities.
-The ones we know of are aimed at non-scientists without a background in calculus or calculus-based physics.
+Survey courses on energy issues or on the science of energy offered at many other universities are aimed at non-scientists without a background in calculus or calculus-based physics.
 Because MIT undergraduates are so well prepared in mathematics and physics, we present material at a considerably more advanced level.
 This should make the course more exciting (and more challenging).
-Much of the reading and background material for 8.21 is being created specifically for this course, since existing introductory books and resources on energy physics do not seem to be advanced enough for MIT undergraduates.
-If you have questions about the style, content, prerequisites, or other details of 8.21, please contact us.
+Much of the reading and background material for 8.21 has been created specifically for this course.
+If you have questions about the style, content, prerequisites, or other details of 8.21, please contact us .

 To view a list of topics and tentative schedule for the subject, click here.